 Asthma is an inflammatory lung disease that can range from occasional and mild to severe.
 Your asthma is considered severe if it’s unable to be well controlled with any type of treatment.
 It may also refer to asthma that can only be controlled by very high doses of inhaled corticosteroids or long-term, oral corticosteroids in addition to other daily medications.

 Some doctors have differing opinions on what should be considered severe asthma.
-The puts severe asthma into three different categories.
+The

 The three categories of severe asthma are:

 - untreated asthma

 - therapy-resistant asthma

 The symptoms of severe asthma are much like the symptoms of mild to moderate asthma.
 However, these symptoms tend to be more intense, potentially life-threatening, and can’t be easily controlled by asthma medications or treatments.

 Signs and symptoms of severe asthma may include:

 - shortness of breath which continues to worsen

 - pain or tightness in your chest

 - wheezing that persists after breathing treatments